The Mt. Ebal Curse Tablet

 I look forward to continuing with you there.

-Now for a question: What is your favorite chiasmus, scriptural or otherwise?
+Now here is a question.
+What is your favorite chiasmus, scriptural or otherwise?

 If you appreciate this type of analysis, please “subscribe”, “like”, and “share”.